jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 ## Related Survey

-1. 1988_IEEE Transactions on Communications_Survey_Image Coding Using Vector Quantization：A Review
+1. 1988_IEEE Transactions on Communications_Survey_Image Coding Using Vector Quantization：A Review.

-2. 1989_IEEE Transactions on Information Theory_Survey_High-Resolution Quantization Theory and the Vector Quantizer Advantage
+2. 1989_IEEE Transactions on Information Theory_Survey_High-Resolution Quantization Theory and the Vector Quantizer Advantage.

-3. 1990_IEEE Transactions on Information Theory_Survey_A Study of Vector Quantization for Noisy Channels
+3. 1990_IEEE Transactions on Information Theory_Survey_A Study of Vector Quantization for Noisy Channels.

-4. 1996_TIP_Survey_Advances in Residual Vector Quantization：A  Review
+4. 1996_TIP_Survey_Advances in Residual Vector Quantization：A  Review.

-5. 1998_IEEE transactions on information theory_Survey_Quantization
+5. 1998_IEEE transactions on information theory_Survey_Quantization.

-6. 2006_IEEE Potentials_Survey_A review of vector quantization techniques
+6. 2006_IEEE Potentials_Survey_A review of vector quantization techniques.

-7. 2010_IHMSP_Survey_A Survey of VQ Codebook Generation
+7. 2010_IHMSP_Survey_A Survey of VQ Codebook Generation.

-8. 2018_MTA_Survey_A Survey of Product Quantization
+8. 2018_MTA_Survey_A Survey of Product Quantization.

-9. 2019_Frontiers of Information Technology & Electronic Engineering_Survey_Vector quantization：a review
+9. 2019_Frontiers of Information Technology & Electronic Engineering_Survey_Vector quantization：a review.

-10. 2023_ACM Computing Surveys_Survey_Embedding in Recommender Systems：A Survey
+10. 2023_ACM Computing Surveys_Survey_Embedding in Recommender Systems：A Survey.

-11. 2024_arXiv_Survey_Vector quantization for recommender systems：a review and outlook
+11. 2024_arXiv_Survey_Vector quantization for recommender systems：a review and outlook.

-12. 2024_ACM Computing Surveys_Survey_Embedding Compression in Recommender Systems：A Survey
+12. 2024_ACM Computing Surveys_Survey_Embedding Compression in Recommender Systems：A Survey.

-13. 2024_Data Engineering_Survey_High-Dimensional Vector Quantization：General Framework, Recent Advances, and Future Directions
+13. 2024_Data Engineering_Survey_High-Dimensional Vector Quantization：General Framework, Recent Advances, and Future Directions.

-14. 2024_arXIv_Survey_Next Token Prediction Towards Multimodal Intelligence：A Comprehensive Survey
+14. 2024_arXIv_Survey_Next Token Prediction Towards Multimodal Intelligence：A Comprehensive Survey.

-15. 2024_PrePrints_Survey_Continuous or Discrete, That is the Question=A Survey on Large Multi-Modal Models from the Perspective of Input-Output Space Extension
+15. 2024_PrePrints_Survey_Continuous or Discrete, That is the Question=A Survey on Large Multi-Modal Models from the Perspective of Input-Output Space Extension.

-16. 2025_arXiv_Survey_A Survey of Quantized Graph Representation Learning= Connecting Graph Structures with Large Language Models
+16. 2025_arXiv_Survey_A Survey of Quantized Graph Representation Learning= Connecting Graph Structures with Large Language Models.

-17. 2025_arXiv_Survey_From Principles to Applications= A Comprehensive Survey of Discrete Tokenizers in Generation, Comprehension, Recommendation, and Information Retrieval
+17. 2025_arXiv_Survey_From Principles to Applications= A Comprehensive Survey of Discrete Tokenizers in Generation, Comprehension, Recommendation, and Information Retrieval.

-18. 2025_arXiv_Survey_Recent Advances in Discrete Speech Tokens：A Review
+18. 2025_arXiv_Survey_Recent Advances in Discrete Speech Tokens：A Review.

-19. 2025_TMLR_Survey_Autoregressive Models in Vision：A Survey
+19. 2025_TMLR_Survey_Autoregressive Models in Vision：A Survey.